trung52/E-Nose-HWDesign/README.md

 This is main HW-Design repo for Electronic Nose (E-Nose) device in 20232 semester.
 I use Altium to design schematic and PCB For more information please contact [Vu Thanh Trung](https://www.linkedin.com/in/vu-thanh-trung-5ba738271/) or [Gmail]:thanhtrung5202@gmail.com

 ## Introduction
-In this project, I 2 ADS1115 ADC modules and 8 MEMS DFROBOT sensors.
+In this project, I used 2 ADS1115 ADC modules and 8 MEMS DFROBOT sensors.
 This circuit have been isolated between analog GND (AGND) and digital GND (DGND).
 Then it will be connected to AirSENSE circuit through IDC terminal.
 - Top layout

 ![image](https://github.com/user-attachments/assets/2ba98ec9-68eb-4f49-9db0-856b1ce653f0)